 - STEP 1 • The selection of the right panel

-Thanks to a MALDI-TOF identification approach, the right panel of volunteers is screened and selected according to the bacterial communities of skin and scalp.
+The right panel of volunteers is screened and selected according to the bacterial communities of the skin.

 - STEP 2 • The proof of product efficacy on the selected right panel